justindujardin/pathy/README.md

 pip install pathy
 ```

 The package exports the `Pathy` class and utilities for configuring the bucket storage provider to use.
-By default Pathy prefers GoogleCloudStorage paths of the form `gs://bucket_name/folder/blob_name.txt`.
-Internally Pathy can convert GCS paths to local files, allowing for a nice developer experience.

 ```python
 from pathy import Pathy, use_fs